 The Hospital receives funding from various components of the state of Florida's (the State) Medicaid program, including the Low Income Pool program (LIP) and Medicaid per diem rates.
 The State's LIP program distributes funding to the Hospital in recognition of the disproportionate level of care provided to indigent patients and to defray some of the costs associated with graduate medical education.
-The LIP is a federal matching program which provides states with the opportunity to receive additional distributions based upon the difference between Medicaid reimbursement and the amount that would have been received for the same patients using Medicare reimbursement formulas, as defined.
+The LIP is a federal matching program that provides states with the opportunity to receive additional distributions based upon the difference between Medicaid reimbursement and the amount that would have been received for the same patients using Medicare reimbursement formulas, as defined.
 Medicaid fee for service is paid based on inpatient per diem and outpatient per line rates and may be adjusted based on annual cost report submissions.

-The total funding amounts from the LIP and trauma programs were \$29.8 million and \$33.5 million in fiscal years 2011 and 2010, respectively, and are reported as disproportionate share distributions in the accompanying consolidated statements of operations.
-Since July 1, 2001, the Hospital receives trauma funding of approximately \$3.5 million per year from the Hillsborough County Health Plan to supplement the Hospital's reimbursement for trauma services rendered to Hillsborough County residents.
+The total funding amounts from the LIP and trauma programs were \$26,100,000 and \$29,800,000 during the years ended September 30, 2012 and 2011, respectively, and are reported as disproportionate share distributions in the accompanying consolidated statements of operations.
+Since July 1, 2001, the Hospital receives trauma funding of approximately \$3,500,000 per year from Hillsborough County to supplement the Hospital's reimbursement for trauma services rendered to Hillsborough County residents.

-Notes to Consolidated Financial Statements September 30, 2011 and 2010
+Notes to Consolidated Financial Statements September 30, 2012 and 2011

 Under the terms of an agreement with the Hillsborough County Health Plan, the Hospital is paid for authorized services provided to eligible recipients based on contracted rates.
-The contract renews on an annual basis and is currently through June 30, 2012.
+The contract renews on an annual basis and is currently through June 30, 2013.
 These payments are subject to certain limits (network caps) for each network per contract, including amounts the Hospital must reimburse physicians.
-For the years ended September 30, 2011 and 2010, approximately \$20.6 million and \$17.7 million, respectively, were included in net patient services revenue relating to this contract.
+For the years ended September 30, 2012 and 2011, approximately \$20,600,000 and \$17,600,000, respectively, were included in net patient services revenue relating to this contract.